Bjeaurn/ngAir193/presentations/intercomponent-communication.md

 The power of Rx! ✅<!-- .element: class="fragment" -->

 Note: Pros, still no changes on the simple component, output functions as expected.
 Your HTML is less cluttered, there's no internal (additional!)
 Subjects or EventEmitters that expose their API.
-Cons; the HTML is less "readable", as its intention isn't clearly and explicitly defined.
+Cons; the HTML is less "readable" and not as explicit.
+One might read this and think; there's no output?
+It's intention isn't clearly and explicitly defined.
 You directly expose the EventEmitter (Subject) from the ChildComponent, which would seem like bad practice to me.

 ---